DarkFlameSword/Obsidian-Repository/Temp/Monash/2025 S2/FIT5047/Note.md

 #### Environment Type
 1. Fully / partially observable: An agent's sensors give it access to the complete state of the environment at all times
 2. Known / unknown: An agent knows the “laws” of the environment
 3. Single / multi agent: An agent operating by itself in an environment
 4. Deterministic / stochastic: The next state is completely determined by the current state and the action executed by the agent
-5. Episodic (sequential) – The agent's experience

-is divided into atomic episodes.
-The next

-episode does NOT depend on previous actions
+5. Episodic / sequential: The agent's experience is divided into atomic episodes.
+The next episode does NOT depend on previous actions

-– In each episode an agent perceives a percept and

-performs a single action

-• Static (dynamic) – The environment is

-unchanged while an agent is deliberating
+6. Static / dynamic: The environment is unchanged while an agent is deliberating

-• Discrete (continuous) – Pertains to number of

-states, the way time is handled, and number of

-percepts and actions
+7. Discrete / continuous: Pertains to number of states, the way time is handled, and number of percepts and actions
 ### Actuators
 系统可以采取的行动，例如控制机器人、推荐商品、预测结果等
 ### Sensors